RooHTaylor/PHP-Course/Introduction to PHP.md

 ### Integers ###

-An integer is a whole number. -3, -2, -1, 1, 2, 3, 4, 5 … are examples of integers.
+An integer is a whole number. `-3`, `-2`, `-1`, `1`, `2`, `3`, `4`, `5` … are examples of integers.
 An integer is typed literally and does not need quotes around it.

 ### Strings ###

 A String is text.
 A string is defined with quotations.
-String that are defined with double quotes will expand variables and special characters like newlines (\\n).
+String that are defined with double quotes will expand variables and special characters like newlines (`\\n`).

 ### Booleans ###

 Booleans are the simplest data type.
-Booleans are true or false, and defined using those constants.
+Booleans are `true` or `false`, and defined using those constants.

 ### Floating Point Numbers ###